TopKoda/topkoda/README.md

 ### Hi there 👋

-My name is John and I am an experienced Citrix/Wintel Infrastructure engineer tranistioning to DevOps.
+My name is John and I am an experienced Citrix/Wintel Infrastructure engineer transitioning to DevOps.

 I love scripting, automation and troubleshooting.
 I'm always willing to learn and help, so please reach out!
 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->